BeauNouvelle/FaceAware/README.md

 # AspectFillFaceAware
-An extensions that gives UIImageView the ability to focus on faces within an image.
+An extension that gives UIImageView the ability to focus on faces within a given image.